Contract Manufacturing – Definition

 4. Key Communication Channels and Advertising Activities

-Take full advantage of the opportunities offered by social media – campaigns on Facebook, Instagram or LinkedIn build brand awareness.
-Work with influencers and experts to authentically recommend your product, and use email marketing to stay in touch with customers.
-Loyalty programs, such as discounts and points for purchases, additionally increase retention and brand loyalty.
+Take full advantage of the opportunities offered by social media – campaigns on Facebook, Instagram, and LinkedIn build brand awareness.
+Collaborate with influencers and experts to authentically recommend your product, and use email marketing for ongoing contact with customers.
+Loyalty programs, such as discounts and points for purchases, further increase retention and brand loyalty.

 5. International Expansion and Adaptation of the Message